emricht32/SquawkersMccaw/README.md

 ## Acknolagements

 I started this project a couple years ago.
 First I bought a [Squawker Talker](https://www.halloweenforum.com/threads/new-all-in-one-board-for-hacking-squawkers-mccaw.167858/page-4) from J-Man.
 If you are only looking for a single bird setup I highly recommend and suggest using this.
 If I remember correctly it was about $80 and came with super easy to use instructions.
 You can email him at info@audioservocontroller.com.
-I also **borrowed** his images for disassembaling the birdand how to get access to the needed wires.
+I also **borrowed** his images for disassembaling the bird and how to get access to the needed wires.